-After receiving notifications from the RPCT about failure or delay in complying with disclosure obligations, the OIV will report, upon request, to ANAC on the verification of the exact compliance with transparency obligations required by the rules in force.
+The OIV receives reports from the R.P.C.T. regarding failure to comply or delays in complying with publication obligations, and reports, on request, to ANAC on the monitoring of the exact compliance with the transparency obligations provided for by current legislation.